process255/insta-test/README.md

 This project is a sample iOS application used to demonstrate unit testing with Kiwi (https://github.com/allending/Kiwi).

-It loads the popular feed from Instagram, displays it in a able with thumbnails and a detail view.
+It loads the popular feed from Instagram, displays it in a table with thumbnails and a detail view.
 Used as a demo for my talk 'iOS BDD with Kiwi' at Develop Denver 2013 (8/1/2013).

 Thanks goes out to the following open source projects.